Updated for Version 5.6

 Additionally, after a Flame-Mane’s Fist attack hits an opponent and deals CRIT Hits during a single Blazing Lioness state, it will cause the CRIT DMG of Leonine Bite to increase by 15% for the rest of Blazing Lioness’s duration and extend that duration by 0.5s.
 This effect can be triggered every 0.2s.
 The duration can be extended for a maximum of 2s and CRIT DMG can be increased by a maximum of 60% this way.

-This Constellation can give a total of 10% CRIT Rate and 60% CRIT DMG at full stacks.
-The duration increase to Blazing Lioness also allows Dehya to get 5 extra Fist hits in with correct timing.
-All of this serves to greatly increase her Burst damage and makes C6 one of her best Constellations.
+This is Dehya’s best Constellation, giving a total of 10% CRIT Rate and 60% CRIT DMG to her Elemental Burst at full stacks.
+The duration increase to her Burst also allows Dehya to do 5-6 extra Burst hits with correct timing.
+At C6, Dehya can make full use of her C4, lowering her ER requirements even further.

 Artifacts